 After your sublease expires, then your firm will be subject again to the market rates of a direct lease.
 As a sublessee, you likely enjoyed terms that were far below market, and a return to market terms could be a significant disruption to your cash flow.
 Since most subleases are short term, it doesn’t make sense to relocate from sublease to sublease.
 A sublease can be a smart way to save money for 1 or 2 years, but it’s not a long term solution.

+For more on planning your office relocation, read my article How to Find the Right Office Location in 10 Steps.
 To discuss the local office market or for more information about available sublease options, contact me at firstname.lastname@example.org or (630) 805-2463.